London NHS drone delivery

 The drones will fly at a height of approximately 70 metres above ground level.

-The drones will fly between Guy’s Hospital and St Thomas’ Hospital in London.
-The drones will not always follow the same route on each flight, but they will only fly within the airspace corridor approved by the Civil Aviation Authority between the two hospitals.
+The drones fly between Guy’s Hospital and St Thomas’ Hospital in London.
+The drones do not always follow the same route on each flight, but they only fly within the airspace corridor approved by the Civil Aviation Authority between the two hospitals.

 Transporting samples between Guy’s Hospital and the lab at St Thomas’ Hospital can take more than half an hour by road but takes less than two minutes by drone.